avasdao/subnet-builders/precompiles/storage-gateway.md

 # Precompiled Storage Gateway

-> Provides a gateway to externally stored data directly from within a smart contract call.

 This goal of this precompiled contract is to enable on-chain contracts the ability to save and retrieve content to and from the IPFS network.
-This precompiled "externally" stored gateway exists at contract address:
+This precompiled "externally" stored gateway exists at contract address `0x53B`.

-__`0x53B`__

 Allows Avalanche to interact with several decentralized storage systems that can hold a bigger data load that the on-chain, for example: